Cliff-JKL/task-manager/README.md

 ## Database settings

-- Create a new mysql database with the name `task_manager`
+- Create a new postgresql database with the name `task_manager`
-- Set mysql database settings in `.env`
+- Set postgresql database settings in `.env`

 ## Running the app